 - Building clinical researcher capacity is critical to asking and answering the right questions related to effective care interventions, and improving health system safety, quality and efficiency.

 - Normal practice is that clinical professionals have to choose between a life as a researcher or practitioner – this creates a divide between the research and the patient.

 - Results from a 2016 national survey indicate 83 per cent considered leaving research for another career, the majority of these being mid-career researchers.

 - Career progression barriers can include: grant application efforts; career interruptions; limited mentoring; lack of capacity in newly emerging disciplines and non-clinical research; and lack of track record.

 - Fellowships provide dedicated time and resources so that successful applicants can focus on developing the skills needed to position them and their ideas for success.

-- Funding will increase the number of fellowships available across the CDF, TRIP and PF schemes.
+- In 2018-19 MRFF fellowships will be available through the NHMRC’s CDF, TRIP and PF schemes.

 Medical Research Future FundThe Medical Research Future Fund (MRFF) demonstrates the Government’s strong commitment to research and innovation.
 The MRFF provides a long term sustainable source of funding for endeavours that aim to improve health outcomes, quality of life and health system sustainability.

 The MRFF will double direct Australian Government funding for health and medical research.